junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean waves it off.

-For the next half hour or so, Dean busies himself rummaging through Cas's ancient Egyptian knowledge -- mostly on the historical anecdote part, shooting questions of all sorts, many of them involving the guests in the room. *It is fun*, Dean thinks, laughing and drinking absentmindedly the wine in front of him, which he didn't notice when it's offered.
-Dean meets Cas's eyes when he's laughing to tears hearing a story about how the famous Queen of Egypt, Cleopatra, is totally different from what the history tells, and notices the cringed lines at the corner of the angel's eyes smoothen, and that Cas is looking at his face just as intensely, carrying a small smile of his own.
+For the next half hour or so, Dean busies himself rummaging through Cas's ancient Egyptian knowledge -- mostly on the historical anecdote part, shooting questions of all sorts, many of them involving the guests in the room.
+It is fun, Dean thinks, laughing and drinking the wine in front of him absentmindedly.

+Dean meets Cas's eyes when he's laughing to tears hearing a story about how the famous Queen of Egypt, Cleopatra, is totally different from what the human history tends to tell, and notices the cringed lines at the corner of the angel's eyes smoothen, and that Cas is looking at his face just as intensely, carrying a small smile of his own.
 Dean's heart skips a beat.
-He has to take another drink on the wine, which nearly drained half the glass.
+He has to take another gulp on the wine, which nearly drained half the glass.

-Cas knows everyone's name in the hall and pretty much all the answers to his random questions, except for the ones he mentioned *The English Patient* and *Night at the Museum*.
-It's not his fault that the most known facts about Egypt is always around mummies, so is his limited knowledge, which makes Cas's stories a hundred times more interesting than he knows possible, Dean thinks, not realizing he's probably staring at Cas for way too long.
+Cas knows all the royals' names in the hall and pretty much all the answers to his random questions, except for the ones he mentioned *The English Patient* and *Night at the Museum* -- for which it's Dean's turn to tell his impression on this land.

+He doesn't miss the chance to talk about mummies and all the movies about pyramids, either.
+It's not his fault that the most known facts about Egypt is always around mummy mysteries, which constitutes pretty much all his limited knowledge about Egypt, which makes Cas's stories a hundred times more interesting than he knows possible.

+Even the mummy stories Cas tells him sound so much more fun than the lore he learned about, from the way Cas describes -- the spices they'd use, the rituals and procedures of preparing, the clothing they wrap them with, the meaning of the carvings near their tombs, the jewelries they're buried with -- actually, mummies are the best part of the story.
+Apparently, they're not always living dead monsters, at least not all of them.

+Dean is fascinated, not realizing he's probably staring at Cas for way too long.
 He shifts his eyes hurriedly as soon as he realizes, wondering why the room temperature increases so much when he's busy catching all the movements on Cas's lips, flipping and fluttering as all the fun facts and knowledge and stories flowing out.
-Cas really knows everything about everything, because he's an angel.
-And right now, the said angel is sitting next to him, talking to him and smiling at him alone, as if he's the only man existing in the universe right now, only one mattered.
+Cas really knows everything about everything, because he's an angel, for God's sake -- something Dean keeps forgetting but always gets reminded in the most bewildering moments.
+And right now, the said angel is sitting next to him, talking to him over a table of feast, and smiling at him with dopey eyes, as if he's the only man existing in the universe right now, the only one mattered.

-Dean's mind snaps to that night in the dungeon without his permission.
-It's merely months ago, and they haven't really talked about it.
-He swallows, draining the wine.
+Dean doesn't know what to do with that look in his eyes and the fluttering heart in his chest.
+His mind has flew away, snapping to that night in the dungeon without his permission.
+The look on Cas's face now mirrors the one then.
+It's always the same look, dedicated on Dean, eying him as if always staring directly into his soul.
+Cas has never looked at him in any different way, probably since the moment they met in that barn all those years ago.
+The end of the world is merely months ago, so is all the desperate pain when he thought he lost them forever again.
+And they still haven't really talked about it.

+Dean swallows, draining the wine, capturing his mind back.

 The hall falls into solemn silence when Dean's about to ask when can the feast start and more importantly, when the pie is gonna come.
 Two men move slowly into the hall from the far deep end, the end that has all the lights yet also the most shadows.
 All the guests stand up when they enter the view, Dean and Cas do the same.
 Bright light from the ceiling shine on them as they come, dazzling like jewelries, Dean has to squint in the strong light, briefly blinded.
 He hears Cas inhale harshly.